 Mistakes happen, especially when you’re somewhere unfamiliar, but the results of a recent survey may still surprise you.
-The survey found that among RVers, a spouse is more likely to be accidentally left behind than the dog.
+The survey found that among RVers, a spouse is more likely to be accidentally left behind than a dog.

 The survey found that the most common blunders made while traveling are: